-I'm a PhD candidate in Physics at Stanford, working on observational extragalactic astrophysics and cosmology.
+I'm a CITA/Dunlap research fellow at the University of Toronto, working on observational extragalactic astrophysics and cosmology.

-I have worked as a teaching assistant in three different introductory physics courses at Stanford.
-Each time, a key goal has been to employ active learning techniques to have students reflect on their problem-solving process and thus gain understanding in ways that they could not with rote methods.
+I gained significant teaching experience while completing my PhD at Stanford, where I worked as a teaching assistant in three different introductory physics courses.
+Each time, a key goal was to employ active learning techniques to have students reflect on their problem-solving process and thus gain understanding in ways that they could not with rote methods.
 I've been lucky enough to work under the supervision of physics education faculty and staff at Stanford who have strong interests in improving undergraduate courses through better teaching methods.

 I mentored one undergraduate summer student in 2018, who worked on COMAP gain calibration as well as calibrator assembly and testing.